anonymous2025404/DISM/README.md

 Some of them may not be used.

 ## Data prepare
-There are three type of data files should be prepared.
+There are four type of data files should be prepared.
 1. Patients' clinical context.
 2. MIMIC reports with 14 labels.
 3. Previous case database(vdb).